 What’s Happening with Dana’s Artwork

-Dana Simon is getting ready for the Gowanus Open Studios, October 21 – 22, 2017.
+Dana Simon recently exhibited at the Gowanus Open Studios, October 2017.
 Gowanus Open Studios is a free annual weekend where over 300 artists open their Brooklyn studios to the public.
 Providing opportunity to meet artists and see how they work.
 Come visit my basement studio and learn about my new collages, works on paper and relief paintings.

 About Gowanus Open Studios